wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    or other client asks for the subsequent queries.
-Apart from decreasing the latency for end users [RFC6555], this also decreases the total number of queries that the recursive resolver needs to send and the autorative server needs to answer.
+Apart from decreasing the latency for end users [RFC6555], this also decreases the total number of queries that the recursive resolver needs to send and the authoritative server needs to answer.

    For example, the domain name administrator of Example Widgets, Inc (example.com) knows that the web page at www.example.com contains